FelixWuYH/Introduction-to-data-mining/QA2/readme.md

 # Requirements #
 - For your chosen item, write the codes *by yourself* together with your explanation as the comments.
-- In addition to the sample data used in the problems, prepare *another set of data* to verify your program.
+- In addition to the sample data used in the problems, prepare *another set of data* to verify your program
+- The package or utility you use to solve the problem cannot be a duplicate of the others (according to the timestamp of first commit).

 # Steps #
 1. With your GitHub account and the *forked* repository, i.e., /yourAccount/Introduction-to-data-mining/.